Use ta Be My Girl

 "Use ta Be My Girl" is a song by R&B vocal group The O'Jays.
-Released from their hit 1978 album, So Full of Love, it became a huge crossover hit.
+Released from their hit 1978 album, So Full of Love, it became a crossover hit.
 The song spent five weeks at number one on the R&B singles chart.
 It also peaked at number four on the Billboard Hot 100 singles chart.
 "Use ta Be My Girl" became one of the biggest and most familiar hits by The O'Jays.
-The song has also been certified by the RIAA as a Million-Seller.
+The song has also been certified by the RIAA as a million-seller.